keelnu/frontend-dev-exercise/README.md

 # frontend-dev-exercise

 <!-- ABOUT THE PROJECT -->

 ## About The Project

 A sample sign-up page UI implemented using React.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 A list of commonly used resources that I find helpful are listed in the acknowledgements.

 <!-- GETTING STARTED -->

 ## Getting Started

-To view the HTML/CSS-only version of the app, right-click on index.html within VS Code and select "Open with Live Server".
+To view the HTML/CSS-only version of the app, within src/html-only, right-click on index.html within VS Code and select "Open with Live Server".

 To get a local copy up and running follow these simple steps.

 ### Prerequisites

-* npm
+- npm
   ```sh
   npm install npm@latest -g
   ```

 ### Installation

 1. Clone the repo
    ```sh
    git clone https://github.com/your_username_/frontend-dev-exercise.git